flotpython/course/w6/w6-s8-x1-classes-merger.md

      |      to call `sort_positions` once you're done
      |
      |  sort_positions(self)
-     |      sort list of positions by chronological order
+     |      sort of positions made unique thanks to the set by chronological order
+     |      for this to work, a Position must be hashable
 ```

 +++